 Rating: 5 (out of 5)

 This cloning and staging plugin is well tested and work in progress.

-If you find any issue, please open a support ticket.
+If you find an issue, please open a support ticket.

-Note: For pushing & migrating plugins and theme files to live site, check out the pro version https://wp-staging.com/
+Note: For pushing & migrating plugins and theme files to live site, check out the pro edition https://wp-staging.com/

 This duplicator plugin allows you to create an staging or development environment in seconds*